Aynaghar: Terminology

 The term aynaghar (আয়নাঘর) comes from the Bengali words ayna (আয়না), meaning "mirror" and ghar (ঘর), meaning "house" or "room."
 Thus, aynaghor translates to "house of mirrors".
 This name reflects the deceptive nature of these facilities, where the harsh realities of detainees' suffering are hidden from public view, similar to how a mirror can distort or obscure an image.

 2022 report

 On 14 August 2022, Netra News, a Sweden-based independent news portal, published an investigative whistleblower report alleging that Bangladesh officials were detaining and torturing victims of enforced disappearances at Aynaghar.

-The Sweden-based news portal also revealed the possible location of the secret prison, where victims of enforced disappearances are believed to be held in Bangladesh.
-The detailed report by Netra News was based on the on-the-record accounts of two victims of enforced disappearances, Sheikh Mohammad Salim, a citizen of Kapasia of Gazipur and ex-captain of the Bangladesh Army Hasinur Rahman (Bir Protik) who say they were held inside the prison situated in the heart of Dhaka.
+Netra News also revealed the possible location of the secret prison, where victims of enforced disappearances are believed to be held in Bangladesh.
+Their detailed report was based on the on-the-record accounts of two victims of enforced disappearances, Sheikh Mohammad Salim, a citizen of Kapasia of Gazipur and ex-captain of the Bangladesh Army Hasinur Rahman (Bir Protik) who say they were held inside the prison situated in the heart of Dhaka.

 Photos of the prison cells were also published, which the news site claimed were provided by active-duty military officers.